brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 These values correspond to an estimated 164% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 0.581% to 515%).
-The probability of thrombectomy improving the odds of functional independence at 90 days was estimated to be 97.6%.
-The estimated effect of thrombectomy on 90 day functional independence in the next late stroke trial is shown in the following table.
+The expected effect of thrombectomy on 90 day functional independence in the next late stroke trial is shown in the following table.

     # A tibble: 1 × 5
       median   mad   low  high prob_pos
        <dbl> <dbl> <dbl> <dbl>    <dbl>
     1  0.958 0.809 -1.22  2.96    0.856

+The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 85.6%.

 Bayesian I^2 is shown in the following table.